October 10, 2011 § 3 Comments

 Space has been described in various ways throughout the history of physics and cosmology including particulate aether, empty vacuum, the Higgs field or Higgs ocean, and space ‘atoms.’

-Quantum Wave Theory proposes a new model of space.
+Quantum Wave Theory proposes another model of space.
 The theory describes space as a continuous, quantized, flexible ‘field;’ nowhere divided or divisible, but capable of discrete motions of compression and rebound.

 Space comprises tiny regions able to act independently of the space that surrounds them, although there are no actual boundaries between them.
 QWT refers to these fundamental units of space as ‘space quanta.’

-This fundamental unit of space underlies the quantized nature of all energy and mass in the universe.
+This fundamental unit of space underlies the quantized nature of energy and mass in the universe.

 Space quanta are tiny, flexible regions of space whose dynamics include compression and rebound.